top of page

 DANIEL 7 & 8 - JERUSALEM'S CONQUERORS

-Daniel chapters 7 and 8 give us an overview of the Gentile powers that conquered and controlled Jerusalem, from the time of Babylonian king Nebuchadnezzar's defeat of the Jews, until the descendants of the Jews regained control of the city after World War 2.
+Daniel 7 and 8 give us an overview of the Gentile powers that conquered and controlled Jerusalem and the Jews from the year that Babylonian king Nebuchadnezzar captured Jerusalem until the time that the city returned to Jewish control after World War 2.

-In Daniel 2, these same powers that governed Jerusalem are depicted in the form of the statue of a man, as shown to Nebuchadnezzar in a dream.
-These powers are almost always explained as depicting the empires of Babylon, Persia, Greece and Rome.
+In Daniel 2 these same powers that governed Jerusalem are depicted in the form of a statue of a man, as shown to Nebuchadnezzar in a dream.
+These powers are almost always explained as referring to the empires of Babylon, Persia, Greece and Rome.
 Please see the page "DANIEL 2 - INTERPRETATION ERRORS" for a detailed explanation as to why this interpretation is only partially correct.

-Let's look at Dan 7 and 8 and we will see that the Gentile powers described here are perfectly aligned with those of Dan 2.
+Let's look at Daniel 7 and 8 and we will see that the Gentile powers described in these chapters are perfectly aligned with those of Daniel 2.
 My comments are in (brackets):

 2 Daniel spake and said, I saw in my vision by night, and, behold, the four winds of the heaven strove upon the great sea.

 3 And four great beasts came up from the sea (the sea is symbolic of the nations, i.e. unbelieving Gentiles (Rev 17:15).
-The nations represented by the four beasts successively conquered the "earth", or land, of Israel (see verse 4), and specifically Jerusalem, as they conquered each other in warfare), diverse one from another.
+The nations represented by the four beasts successively conquered the "earth", or land of Israel (see verse 4) and specifically Jerusalem.
+These four were given great strength in warfare through demonic influence), diverse one from another (here in Dan 7 four separate beasts are described with a total of seven heads, while in Rev 13 and 17 these four beasts are presented as one beast with seven heads).

-4 The first (Babylon, which first captured Jerusalem) was like a lion, and had eagle's wings (was given great strength in warfare, through demonic influence): I beheld till the wings thereof were plucked, and it was lifted up from the earth (its power was taken away, and it was removed from occupying the "earth" or land of Israel and Jerusalem), and made stand upon the feet as a man, and a man's heart was given to it (its people became like ordinary people again, as they had been before.
-This same process applies to all ensuing "Beast" powers).
+4 The first (Babylon, which was the first Beast power to conquer Jerusalem) was like a lion, and had eagle's wings (the lion and the eagle symbolise the glory and strength of the Babylonian Empire which took the Jews into captivity): I beheld till the wings thereof were plucked, and it was lifted up from the earth (its power over the land of Israel and Jerusalem was taken away), and made stand upon the feet as a man, and a man's heart was given to it (its pride was humbled).

-6 After this I beheld, and lo another (Greco-Rome), like a leopard, which had upon the back of it four wings of a fowl; the beast had also four heads (Greece, the Ptolemaic Kingdom, the Seleucid Empire, and Rome); and dominion was given to it (over Jerusalem).
+6 After this I beheld, and lo another (Greco-Rome), like a leopard, which had upon the back of it four wings of a fowl (the Greek and Roman empires were known for the speed of their conquests); the beast had also four heads (Greece, the Ptolemaic Kingdom, the Seleucid Empire, and Rome); and dominion was given to it (over Jerusalem).

-8 I considered the horns, and, behold, there came up among them another little horn (Roman Catholicism/Christianity, in many respects a continuation of the fourth head of the third beast, Rome), before whom there were three of the first horns plucked up by the roots (three of the Islamic dynasties ruling Jerusalem were conquered by "Christian" forces): and, behold, in this horn were eyes like the eyes of man (the Papacy), and a mouth speaking great things (lies).
+8 I considered the horns, and, behold, there came up among them another little horn (Roman Catholicism/Christianity, in many respects a continuation of the fourth head of the third beast, Rome), before whom there were three of the first horns plucked up by the roots (three of the Islamic dynasties ruling Jerusalem were conquered by "Christian" forces): and, behold, in this horn were eyes like the eyes of man (the Papacy, and by extension "Christian" religious and political leaders), and a mouth speaking great things (lies).

 9 I beheld till thrones were cast down ("were put in place" - NKJV, "were set in place" - NIV), and the Ancient of days (God the Father) did sit, whose garment was white as snow, and the hair of his head like the pure wool: his throne was like the fiery flame, and his wheels as burning fire.